shajra/direnv-nix-lorelei/README.md

 Running a background process can be a heavy extra process, and introduces the surface area of complexity and exposure to defects (though the Lorri committers have been committed to fixing them).
 All of the other projects are lighter-weight than Lorri in this regard.
 They are just scripts with no requirements on a background process.

 Sorri copies a lot of code from Lorri, but removes the background process.
-So when you enter into a Direnv directory, you will always experience the evaluation time of calculating a not-yet-cached Direnv environment.
+So when you enter a Direnv directory, you will always experience the evaluation time of calculating a not-yet-cached Direnv environment.
 With Lorri this evaluation occurs in the background.

 Lorelei is different from Sorri in two main ways: